-That's why the bootcamp includes in-depth, actionable feedback on all of your portfolio deliverables.
-You'll work with experienced, successful instructional designers who are currently working in the field, and we'll help you improve your skills, create impressive projects, and earn high salaries and rates.
+That's why the bootcamp includes unlimited, personalized feedback on your portfolio website, portfolio projects, resume, and other application materials.
+You'll work with experienced, successful instructional designers to improve your skills, create impressive projects, and earn high rates.

 Nicole has 20+ years of experience designing instruction, managing projects, and developing eLearning.
 She has extensive corporate experience, and she currently consults with global brands to help them design comprehensive learning solutions.

 Robbie has 12+ years experience designing learning experiences and coaching learning professionals.
 He has built a training program from the ground up, and he currently works on eLearning projects for clients worldwide.

 Joanna has 10+ years of experience designing learning experiences for global audiences and building wide-scale curricula.
 She transitioned into the field from education, and she currently works as an ID at Amazon.

 Scott has 15+ years of experience designing instruction and developing curriculum.
 He's our resident Storyline pro who specializes in long-form course creation and currently works as an ID for Minneapolis Public Schools.

 Sabrina has 10+ years of experience designing learning experiences and instruction.
 She moved from secondary education into freelance ID, where she develops eLearning solutions for her clients.

 You're not in this alone, and everyone in the bootcamp does their best to help their peers.
 When you join, you can network with bootcampers who work at top companies, get support from people who have completed their portfolios, and build long-lasting professional relationships that will elevate your career.